The ancestors of the Gream surname lived among the ancient Anglo-Saxon

 Early Notables of the Gream family (pre 1700)

-Notables of this surname at this time include: Sir Thomas de Green (c.1461-1506), Lord of Greens Norton, received Boughton, Greens Norton, and large monetary grants through his inheritance upon the death of his father in 1462; Dr. John Green, the Bishop of Lincoln; Sir William Greene of Oxford, Alderman Greene of...
-Another 74 words (5 lines of text) are included under the topic Early Gream Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: Sir Thomas de Green (c.1461-1506), Lord of Greens Norton, received Boughton, Greens Norton, and large monetary grants through his inheritance upon the death of his father in 1462; Dr. John Green, the Bishop of Lincoln; Sir William Greene of Oxford, Alderman Greene of Chester; Robert Greene (1558-1592), English dramatist; John Henry Green (1636-1685), an English...
+Another 62 words (4 lines of text) are included under the topic Early Gream Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gream family to Ireland